 What are these fabulous prizes you ask?
 We’ve got restaurant gift certificates, bar tabs, a few things for use in the boudoir, wine, vodka, and more!

 All you have to do is get together some friends or co-workers and form a team of 2 to 5 people.
-The registration fee is $15 per person and will cover your brunch that morning (you can’t do a pub crawl on an empty stomach!), GAYmazing Race materials and Post-Race Party.
+The registration fee is $10 per person and will cover your brunch that morning (you can’t do a pub crawl on an empty stomach!), GAYmazing Race materials and Post-Race Party.
 Registration is only open to people 21 years of age or older.
 And yes, we will be checking ID’s!
 Participants should also be aware, the cost of drinks during the pub crawl is not covered, so make sure you have cash on hand.
-You never know if one of your challenges will involve drinking a Separator or Bloody Mary.
+You never know what your challenges will involve!!!

 - 11:00 AM – NOON – Brunch & Registration/check-in @ 507 Frenchmen St. (CAN Office)